keith-oak/unifiedcatalogpy/README.md

 # Introducing: UnifiedCatalogPy

 An unofficial Python wrapper for Microsoft Purview Data Governance's Unified Catalog API.
 Not affiliated or officially supported by Microsoft.
-Built as a personal project by observing Microsoft Purview browser network calls and reverse engineering the API.
+Built as a personal project by tediously observing the internet browser's XHR network traffic and reverse engineering the API - [☕️ buy me a coffee](https://buymeacoffee.com/olafwrieden).

 ## Overview 🔥